postsharp/PostSharp.Documentation/conceptual/Model/NotifyPropertyChanged/inotifypropertychanged-false-positives.md

 title: "Suppressing False Positives of the NotifyPropertyChanged Aspect"
 product: "postsharp"
 categories: "PostSharp;AOP;Metaprogramming"
+summary: "The document explains how to suppress false positives in the NotifyPropertyChanged Aspect in PostSharp to avoid redundant event notifications, thereby improving application responsiveness.
+However, it warns against suppressing false positives when property getters have side effects."
 ---
 # Suppressing False Positives of the NotifyPropertyChanged Aspect